clemens/weebo/README.md

 ## Known issues

+### Forms don't include experiment variables

-- Forms: If you use forms on experiment pages that get re-rendered in case of errors, the variation gets lost. weebo currently doesn't handle this situation automatically.
+If you use forms on experiment pages that get re-rendered in case of errors, the variation gets lost. weebo currently doesn't handle this situation automatically.
 You can remedy the issue by explicitly adding the `gace_var` parameter to the form URL, e.g.:
 ``` erb
 <%= form_for current_user, url: edit_user_registration_path(user, params.slice(:gace_var) do |f| %>
 ```